fabien-h/acta/docs/api-internals.md

 # Acta API internals

 You might need those methods for some edge cases, so they are exposed.
-But you should not have to
+But you should not have to.

 ## Unsubscribe (state and event)